-Simmons Surname Genealogy
+Simmons Surname Meaning

-name Simund, a corruption of Sigmund, brought to England by the Normans.
-One theory relates this to the origin of
+Simon may also have derived from the given name Simund, a corruption of Sigmund, brought to England by the Normans.
+One theory relates this to the origin of the Symonds name.

-accounts worldwide for about 70% of all these spellings today.
+The main surname spelling variations, because of regional differences, have been Simmons, Simons, Simonds, Symons, and Symonds.
+The Simmons spelling accounts worldwide for about 70% of all these spellings today.

-Simmons Resources on
+Simmons Surname Resources on The Internet

 - Symonds Family Memoir